Home

 Financial insight will appear after calculation.

-Post Office Time Deposit interest is fully taxable under "Income from Other Sources".
-However, the Post Office does NOT deduct TDS automatically.
+Interest earned is taxable under “Income from Other Sources”.
+The Post Office does not deduct TDS automatically.

-5-year Time Deposit qualifies for Section 80C deduction up to ₹1.5 lakh.
+5-year Time Deposit qualifies for Section 80C deduction up to ₹1.5 lakh under the old tax regime.

-This calculator is an estimate for educational purposes.
+This calculator provides an estimate.
 Actual maturity depends on booking date and government revisions.

 Because the scheme runs under the Government of India small-savings program, the safety level is considered one of the highest among all Post office saving options available to the public in 2026.
 The interest rate for the January–March 2026 quarter ranges between 6.90% and 7.50% per year depending on tenure.